-Divorce — or child custody disputes when a non-marital arrangement ends — means myriad changes that are stressful for both parents and children.
+Divorce – or child custody disputes when a non-marital arrangement ends – means a myriad of changes that are stressful for both parents and children.
 Parents can do a lot to help smooth the process for children, shielding them from the messy adult parts and making the unavoidable disruptions in households and daily routines as palatable as possible.

-This article has been edited and excerpted from Child Custody: A Complete Guide for Parents by family law attorney Henry S. Gornbein, Esq., and Jack P. Haynes, Ph.D., is a distinguished and highly respected psychologist with more than 40 years of forensic psychological experience.
+This article has been edited and excerpted from Child Custody: A Complete Guide for Parents by family law attorney Henry S. Gornbein, Esq., and Jack P. Haynes, Ph.D., a distinguished and highly respected psychologist with more than 40 years of forensic psychological experience.